nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Additionally, the command `history clear` deletes the contents of `historyData.txt` on the disk.

+### Future Development

+As previously seen in [Food Component](#food-component), the food categories are implemented as separate classes.
+This is in preparation for further features to be implemented in the future, especially if such features require food category specific behaviour.
+For example, two features that was planned to be implemented was a `Recipe` and `Financial Tracker`.

+In `Recipe`, `FridgeFriend` would not only store recipes, but also allow for user-centric features such as a custom shopping list based on selected recipes and the amount of food inside the fridge.
+However, in order to implement this, more specific categories and behaviours would have to be defined within the category classes to account for specific foods.
+For example, different meat types such as chicken, pork, and beef should be handled differently.

+For the `Financial Tracker`, details such as brands and prices for individual food items would be needed to be recorded.
+Hence, different food categories would also have different brands that produce that food, as well as different average costs and budgeting which would have to be handled individually.

 ## Product Scope

 ### Target User Profile